 Susie Reynolds Reece

-Advisor on Residual Trauma
+Advisor on Coverage of Residual Trauma

 Susie Reynolds Reece has advocated for suicide prevention since she lost her father to suicide at the age of 10.
 Over the past several years, Susie has used her experiences to serve as an advocate and volunteer for multiple groups nationwide including the American Foundation for Suicide Prevention.
 She is a founding member of the Garland County Suicide Prevention Coalition and has collaborated with such groups as Project HOPE, and many others.
 An emerging author, Susie's journal became her escape, her confidant, and her best friend following her father's suicide.
 It remains her constant companion to this day.
 Susie will provide semi-annual review of our reporting practices and procedures pertaining to suicide.
 Her connections throughout the suicide prevention profession - inside and outside of the military - will foster the highest ethical standards in suicide data collection and reporting on suicide and mental health.